brodieaustin/poisoned-well-novel/poisoned-well.md

 "What does that mean?"

-"It means that the need to keep up appearances will compel people to do things they wouldn't normally, not even if the actual thing is of little importance.
+"It means that the need to keep up appearances will compel people to do things they would not normally, not even if the actual thing is of little importance.
 A peaceful man may feel that his peace depends upon some swift and sudden act of violence.
 Maybe a wealthy person does not want anyone to realize that their wealth is a lie."

 Was Quill revealing something about himself?
 Manan could not tell.
 They rode on in silence for some time until a rider appeared on the road behind.
 It followed them for some time, staying at the same distance, neither falling back or passing them.
 Quill glanced back at the rider several times, but tried to seem calm about being followed.

 Up ahead a stone house sat on the road, Manan could just make out a few soliders sauntering in front of it.
 An eagle or some other kind of bird was circuling overhead.
 "Manan," Quill said to her.
 "Slip back into the wagon.
-Hide your whatever weapons you have, anything of value that you don't want taken."
+Hide your whatever weapons you have, anything of value that you do not want taken."

-She did so without asking why, figuring that these soliders must have a reputatino for lifting items off of travelers, especially passengers who weren't under the lord's protection.
+She did so without asking why, figuring that these soliders must have a reputatino for lifting items off of travelers, especially passengers who were not under the lord's protection.
 When she sat back next to him, he leaned over, casually, and said, "I think there's going to be some trouble up ahead.
 But let's be calm about it.
 I could be wrong."

 "Where are we going?
 How do you know?

 "I'm coming home, Manan.
-And I haven't been home in many, many years."
+And I have not been home in many, many years."

 ***

 The rider behind them shot past, raising dirt as he did.
 He raced past the guard post as well.
 Two of the guards sauntered into the road and lowered their pikes.
 Manan tugged on the reins gently and the beast began to slow down.
 They stopped well short of the guards and the guard post and sat there, waiting for the guards to approach them.

 The two guards glanced at each other, then up to the house's upper window.
 Veiled in the dark, Manan could just make out the tip of a bolt locked into a crossbow and pointed at them.
-They didn't advance though, but held their ground there in the road.
+They did not advance though, but held their ground there in the road.

 "Do we say something?"
 Manan asked Quill.